In my opinion the Travel Scope 70 is an entry-level telescope for those on-the-go or for a beginner user.

 Some False Coloring

-You may be excited that the Travel Scope comes with a lot of accessories including a full-size tripod, but again, expectations shouldn’t be set too high.
+I like that the Travel Scope 70 comes with a lot of accessories including a full-size tripod, but again, expectations shouldn’t be set too high.
 Although the tripod is a fully-extendable one, it’s best suited for bench and table-top use.
-Fully extended, it’s too flimsy to support the lightweight frame of the scope and it becomes incredibly unstable to look through.
+Fully extended, it’s too flimsy to support the lightweight frame of the scope and I feel it becomes very unstable to look through.

-Additionally, even though the Celestron scope comes with two eyepieces, the 20 mm one is the only useful eyepiece.
+Additionally, even though the Celestron travel scope comes with two eyepieces, I feel the 20 mm one is the only useful eyepiece.
 The 10 mm lens has a restrictive field of view, is dimmer, and introduces more chromatic aberration.

 It is not sealed and so is not waterproof.
 You’ll want to pack it up if it starts to pour on you.
 Additionally, it’s probably best if you use a waterproof backpack for trips where it might take you longer than you expect to get back to shelter in inclement weather.